 The Company engages in transactions in which fixed maturity securities, primarily bonds issued by the U.S. government and government agencies and authorities, and U.S. corporations, are loaned to selected broker/dealers.
 Collateral, greater than or equal to 102% of the fair value of the securities lent, plus accrued interest, is received in the form of cash and cash equivalents held by a custodian bank for the benefit of the Company.
 The use of cash collateral received is unrestricted.
-The Company reinvests the cash collateral received, generally in investments of high credit quality that are designated as available-forsale.
+The Company reinvests the cash collateral received, generally in investments of high credit quality that are designated as available-for-sale.
 The Company monitors the fair value of securities loaned and the collateral received, with additional collateral obtained, as necessary.
-The Company is subject to the risk of loss to the extent there is a loss on the re-investment of cash collateral.
+The Company is subject to the risk of loss to the extent there is a loss on the reinvestment of cash collateral.

-As of December 31, 2012 and 2011, our collateral held under securities lending, of which its use is unrestricted, was \$94,729 and \$95,221, respectively, and is included in the consolidated balance sheets under the collateral held/pledged under securities agreements.
-Our liability to the borrower for collateral received was \$94,714 and \$95,494, respectively, and is included in the consolidated balance sheets under the obligation under securities agreements.
-The difference between the collateral held and obligations under securities lending is recorded as an unrealized gain (loss) and is included as part of AOCI.
-All securities are in an unrealized gain position as of December 31, 2012.
-All securities with unrealized losses as of December 31, 2011 had been in a continuous loss position for twelve months or longer.
-The Company includes the available-for-sale investments purchased with the cash collateral in its evaluation of other-than-temporary impairments.
+As of December 31, 2013 and 2012, our collateral held under securities lending, of which its use is unrestricted, was \$95,215 and \$94,729, respectively, and is included in the consolidated balance sheets under the collateral held/ pledged under securities agreements.
+Our liability to the borrower for collateral received was \$95,206 and \$94,714, respectively, and is included in the consolidated balance sheets under the obligation under securities agreements.
+The difference between the collateral held and obligations under securities lending is recorded as an unrealized gain and is included as part of AOCI.
+All securities are in an unrealized gain position as of December 31, 2013 and 2012.
+The Company includes the available-for-sale investments purchased with the cash collateral in its evaluation of otherthan-temporary impairments.

 Cash proceeds that the Company receives as collateral for the securities it lends and subsequent repayment of the cash are regarded by the Company as cash flows from financing activities, since the cash received is considered a borrowing.
 Since the Company reinvests the cash collateral generally in investments that are designated as available-for-sale, the reinvestment is presented as cash flows from investing activities.